Let’s hear it for the primary color toy graph!

 Days with Grey is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.

 PRO TIP: Make sure you don’t have more objects than spaces available in the graph.
-If your graph only goes to eight, make sure you have eight or less of that color.
+If your graph only goes to eight, ensure you have eight or fewer of that color.

 When my five-year-old finished graphing, I was able to prompt him to introduce some bigger math concepts.